justcoded/web-starter-kit/README.md

 * All **javascript** is **babelified** so yes!
 You can use all kind of [ES6 features](https://babeljs.io/docs/learn-es2015/) here.
 * All **extensions** must be installed by the [npm](https://docs.npmjs.com/cli/install);
 * After installing the extension you must **include** its **javascript** files in `src/vendor_entries/vendor.js` by adding new elements to the **array**.
+* If you using ES modules or any types of modules, please import your modules in `vendor-compile.js`.

 In **production** mode we use: